On the Hurwitz Stability of Hurwitz-Type Matrix Polynomials: Introduction

 Our motivation is to generalize the results regarding robust stability \cite{choque2b} and finite-time stabilization with bounded controls \cite{choque2004, choque2004-2, choque5, choque6} for the matrix case within the framework of HTM polynomials.

 Our work is organized as follows.
-In Section \ref{sec002}, we review previous results regarding HTM polynomials and their associated Markov parameters.
-Moreover, we mention Stieltjes nonnegative definite extendable sequences, Stieltjes orthogonal matrix polynomials relatively prime polynomial matrices, the Bezoutian, and the inertia of matrix polynomials.
-In Section \ref{sec03}, we examine the properties of HTM polynomials by exploring the relationships between the Markov parameters and the coefficients of HTM polynomials, as well as the interrelations between HTM polynomials and Markov parameters.
-Furthermore, we analyze the coprimeness of the matrix polynomial pairs $(\h_{2m},\g_{2m})$ and $(\h_{2m+1},z\g_{2m+1})$.
-In Section \ref{sec-4}, we explicitly compute the Bezoutian of HTM polynomials.
-In Section \ref{sec05}, we study the Hurwitzness of HTM polynomials and we propose a procedure to derive an HTM from a given matrix polynomial.
+In Section 2, we review previous results on HTM polynomials and their associated Markov parameters.
+We also recall Stieltjes orthogonal matrix polynomials, orthogonal matrix polynomials, the interrelations between HTM polynomials and Markov parameters, as well as the Bezoutian and the inertia of matrix polynomials.
+In Section 3, we explicitly compute the Bezoutian of HTM polynomials.
+In Section 4, we study the Hurwitzness of HTM polynomials.
+In Section 5, we present a result and an algorithm for constructing an HTM polynomial from a given matrix polynomial that is not of HTM type.
+We also explain why the original matrix polynomial is a Hurwitz matrix polynomial.
+In Section 6, we clarify certain steps left implicit in Theorem 3.5 of \cite{zhan1}, concerning a ``matrix analogue of the stability criterion via Markov parameters,'' as stated on page 10 of \cite{zhan1}.

-This work is a direct continuation of the author's research in \cite{ablaa} and \cite{abH}, which focus on the nondegenerate truncated matricial Stieltjes problem and the HTM polynomials, respectively.
+This work is a direct continuation of the author's research in \cite{ablaa} and \cite{abH}, which focus on the nondegenerate truncated matricial Stieltjes problem and HTM polynomials, respectively.